 See Admin Pattern Library for more information on using this library.

 These four levels of potential storefront customization are listed in order to increase complexity.

 Extend Magento-Provided CSS

 Magento supplies a default theme and a Less-based CSS.
 You can substantially change a storefront using CSS only.
 This uncomplicated strategy might suit projects with a limited budget, or might interest developers who create different skins for a site.
-A small business enter this process of storefront customization by buying a third-party developed theme from Magento Marketplace to extend the default values.
+A small business enter this process of storefront customization by buying a third-party developed theme from Commerce Marketplace to extend the default values.

 Replace PHTML template files

 In addition to extending the default CSS, you can generate different HTML markup.
 For example, you might need to add a missing CSS class name, or add an extra

 Replace Magento-Provided CSS